 Worst of all, that can be compounded by a whopping 25% of the taxes you owe.
 If things progress to 60 days after the filing date, the minimum penalty will be either $210 or 100% of the taxes you owe.

 Before you start gathering your financial records, it's important to align yourself with the right tax forms.
 Each form will give you a better understanding of the direction you need to take.

-If you're not organized, this is quite a lengthy process.
+If you're not organized, this can be a lengthy process.
 But, the key to success here is to stay on top of your bookkeeping on a monthly basis, and "gather as you go."
-Maintain a copy of every invoice that goes out and every receipt that comes in.
+Maintain a copy of every invoice that goes out and every receipt for every purchase.
 Basically, you want to leave a trail of bread crumbs for every dollar earned or spent.

 If you work with a bookkeeping or accounting service like Zeni, you're really going to love us at the start and finish of each year.
-Zeni keeps your bookkeeping updated on a daily (yes, daily!) basis, allowing us to keep all relevant tax documents organized year-round and work with our on-staff tax advisors and certified public accountant (CPA) to prepare and file your taxes quickly and efficiently.
+Zeni keeps your bookkeeping and QuickBooks accounting software updated on a daily (yes, daily!) basis, allowing us to keep all relevant tax documents organized year-round and work with our on-staff tax professionals and certified public accountants (CPA) to prepare and file your taxes quickly and efficiently.
 And because the same team who manage your day-to-day finances are also helping prepare your taxes, we can optimize your taxes for the best possible deductions (more on this later).

 Here's a solid start to the kinds of financial documents that need to be set aside for startup taxes:

 There may be other records that will be required, but this should give you a healthy start.
 If you keep tabs on these items in particular, you're going to have a much smoother tax season that any of your comrades who didn't "gather as they go."